 - Smith, D.J. and Aitken, L.M.
 (2016).
 Use of a single parameter track and trigger chart and the perceived barriers and facilitators to escalation of a deteriorating ward patient: a mixed methods study.
 Journal of Clinical Nursing, 25(1-2), pp. 175–185. doi:10.1111/jocn.13104.

 London EC1V 0HB

-- Diploma in Tropical Nursing, London School of Hygiene and Tropical Medicine
+- Diploma in Tropical Nursing, London School of Hygiene & Tropical Medicine, United Kingdom, Feb – Sep 2006

-- Honorary charge nurse, University College London Hospitals NHS Foundation Trust, Apr 2015 – present
+- Honorary Consultant Nurse, University College London Hospitals NHS Foundation Trust, Apr 2015 – present

 Memberships of professional organisations